 DCPS allocates more funding to schools via program grants.
 Some of these grants go to all schools, such as for office support and UPSFF “at-risk” program.
 DCPS also provides grants to select schools, such as dual language or international baccalaureate schools.
 It also allocates federal Title I grants for which select schools are eligible.

 To limit fluctuations in school budgets from year to year, DCPS provides additional stability funds.
-In FY 2023, DCPS provided four different types of stability funding.
-Two of the four stability funds are part of the new budget model and recurring.
-The other two sources are temporary, short-term responses to the pandemic and its effects on enrollment and student needs.
+In FY 2024, DCPS provides three different types of stability funding.
+Two of the three types of stability funds are part of the new budget model and recurring while the other is a short-term response to the pandemic and its effects on enrollment and student needs.

 - Stabilization funds (recurring): These funds ensure that schools receive no less than 95 percent of their prior year’s total funding, as mandated by law.
 DCPS has not always followed the law.